 Taking an online course is one of the best ways to learn finance — and you can even do it in sweatpants.
 LinkedIn offers several finance and accounting courses that are ideal if you are working toward becoming a practicing financial professional, but you can also find free or affordable financial literacy classes for the average person.

 Popular options for online financial courses include Coursera, edX, and Udemy.
 Just be sure to find courses aimed at non-finance pros.
-Many universities, including MIT and the University of Michigan, offer some courses for free; you’ll just have to pay if you want the certificate of completion.
+Many universities, including Massachusetts Institute of Technology (MIT) and the University of Michigan, offer some courses for free; you generally just have to pay if you want the certificate of completion.

 2. Reading Books

-There’s no way around it: If you want to learn about finance at a deeper level, you’ll probably benefit from cracking open a book.
+Another way to learn about finance at a deeper level is through books.
 Your local library probably offers shelves of books on finance (maybe even digital versions for your e-reader), but you can also order books online or shop at second-hand bookstores.

-Goodreads is a great place to research personal finance books.
-Some of the best core books for learning about finance, especially for beginners, include:
+Goodreads can be a great place to research personal finance books.
+Popular books for learning about finance, especially for beginners, include:

 • Get a Financial Life by Beth Kobliner